Czarified/CSLM/README.md

 &#x200B;
 ## Latest Updates
 I'm alive and working on this package again!
 If you're following this page, please post any requests in the Issues of this repo.
-Next steps are mesh refinement, and checking load paths.
+Next steps are loads development, and checking load paths.

 &#x200B;